 And here is an extended profile of Willis Yoder.
 It’s 14 minutes long, but worth the watch.
 Willis is a true pro.
 He gives you some of the behind-the-scenes of auctioneering.
 He also discusses how not all Amish accepted Amishmen as auctioneers initially, and how that has changed.
 Some great footage capturing the upbeat atmosphere of these events as well:

-Here’s part of the bill for an August 8 farm auction to be held in Blanchard, MI.
-I noticed some interesting horse names on the bill: “Turbo”, “Flashy”, and my favorite, “Balanced Bandit”.
+Here’s part of the bill (no longer online) for a Yoder Brothers farm auction to be held in Blanchard, MI.
+I noticed some catchy horse names on the bill: “Turbo”, “Flashy”, and my favorite, “Balanced Bandit”.

 Get the Amish in your inbox